-Littering is prohibited anywhere on campus.
+Littering is strictly prohibited throughout campus.
 The AUR campus is equipped with disposable bins in all areas.
-Students are requested to clean after themselves and dispose of their litter at all times.
+Students are requested to clean up after themselves and dispose of their litter at all times.
 Littering of any kind will not be tolerated.

-Student sanctions, as outlined in the Student Code of Conduct, may be applied to students.
+Sanctions for transgressors, as outlined in the Student Code of Conduct, may be applied.
 Sanctions may include:

-- 50 Euros fine or participating in 10 hours of litter pick up campus community service for first time offenders. - Second time offenders will see the fine and community service hours doubled. - Third time offenders will be fined 200 Euros and will be subject to University disciplinary action, including probation and suspension.
+- 50 Euros fine or 10 hours of community service litter pick up on campus for first time offenders. - For second time offenders the fine and community service hours are doubled. - Third time offenders will be fined 200 Euros and will be subject to University disciplinary action, including probation and suspension.